Capital One Venture Rewards Credit Card Review

 The Venture Card is one of the best Capital One Credit Cards available, and it’s a solid option for people who like to travel internationally and don’t want to be loyal to one airline.
 However, its benefits do start to dwindle for people who aren’t global travelers, or who don’t travel with Capital One’s partners.

 The Chase Sapphire Preferred card is a travel and dining rewards card.
-Cardholders earn 2x points on travel and dining worldwide, and there’s currently a 60,000 bonus point offer.
+Cardholders earn 2x points on travel and dining worldwide, and there’s currently a 60,000 bonus point offer after spending $4,000 on purchases in the first 3 months of account opening.
 On everyday purchases outside of eligible travel and dining, the Chase Sapphire Preferred card earns just 1x points.
 There is a $95 annual fee, but Chase doesn’t wave its card for the first year.

 Overall, the Capital One Venture Rewards Card comes out on top because of the bonus category earnings at Hotels.com and the double miles earning capabilities on everyday spending.
 However, you should look at both cards’ hotel and airline partners to determine which makes more sense for you.